-Internships in the Behavior Lab are remote only as of fall 2020, with decisions about on-grounds internships on indefinite hold.
-Interns will assist with video observations from studies on a variety of subjects and taxa, including bird enrichment interactions, viper tongue flick rates, animal use of space, and other topics.
-Interns will also gain experience with data organization summary, and graphing using data collected from these or other research projects.
-Studies of behavior are observational and do not include animal contact.
-Coursework in animal behavior is strongly recommended but not required, and skill using Excel is helpful.
+Interns will assist with video and live observations from studies on a variety of subjects and taxa.
+As of fall 2023, we are focusing on insects (burying beetles and cockroaches), Humbolt penguins, takin, and painted dogs.
+Interns will also gain experience with data organization and generating figures using information collected from these or other research projects.
+Studies of behavior are observational and will not include animal contact.
+Coursework in animal behavior is strongly recommended but not required, and prior experience using Excel is helpful.

 We strive to provide a multidisciplinary experience that gives you the chance to see the many sides of an environmental issue.
 We will plan field trips and other outings to make sure you get out of the office to see the communities we serve and understand first-hand the impacts of the issues we address.
 Internships are unpaid, unless otherwise specified.